Events are finally a’happening!

 Main Street Live in Trinidad opening up again with comedy theatre production

-TRINIDAD — The community theatre comedy production entitled “Social Security” by Andrew Bergman will open Friday, March 19 and run through March 28.
+TRINIDAD — The community theatre comedy production entitled “Social Security” by Andrew Bergman opened on Friday, March 19 and will run through March 28.
 Showtimes are Fridays and Saturdays at 7 p.m. and Sunday matinees at 2 p.m.
 General admission and limited seating for social distancing.
 Tickets are $18 and available online at mainstreetlive.org and one hour prior to showtime.
 131 W. Main Street, Trinidad.
 Please call Gloria Hall for more information at (719) 846 – 4765.

 Springer child find screening